A Novel Potential Featuring Off-Center Circular Orbits: Introduction

+However, to our knowledge, the problem of finding a potential that induces the force \eqref{force_720} has never been posed.
+In this article, we find such a potential.

-Likewise, so far, the mathematical reason for the appearance of off-center circular orbits has been identified only in the limiting case \eqref{force_721}-\eqref{potential_721}.
-It turns out that the potential \eqref{potential_721}, at a given energy, is self-dual under the so-called Bohlin-Arnold-Vassiliev (BAV) duality \cite{bohlin1911_113,arnold_HBNH_1990,arnold1990_1148}, with the dual being at a different energy and featuring a different coupling constant.
-In the case of \eqref{potential_721}, the map between the duals is a circular inversion.
+Likewise, the mathematical reason for the appearance of off-center circular orbits has been identified so far only in the limiting case \eqref{force_721}--\eqref{potential_721}.
+It turns out that the potential \eqref{potential_721}, at a~given energy, is self-dual under the so-called Bohlin--Arnold--Vassiliev (BAV) duality \cite{arnold_HBNH_1990,arnold1990_1148,bohlin1911_113,horvathy2014_14042265,maclaurin_Fluxons1742}, with the dual being at a different energy and featuring a different coupling constant.
+In the particular case \eqref{potential_721}, the map between the two is a circular inversion.
 At \emph{zero energy}, the potential \eqref{potential_721} maps to a free problem, at a particular non-zero energy.
-Circular inversion is known to map circles and straight lines to circles or straight lines; in the present case, straight orbits of the dual system get mapped to circular orbits of the original problem.
+Circle inversion is known to map circles and straight lines to circles or straight lines; in the present case, straight-line orbits of the dual system get mapped to circular orbits of the original problem.

+The BAV duality has a long history that starts from a 1742 book by MacLaurin \cite[Book~II, Chapter~V, Section~875]{maclaurin_Fluxons1742}.
+His result is described is the review \cite[Section~3]{albouy2022_253}.
+Historically, a map between a harmonic oscillator and a Coulomb problem has been the principal object of interest.
+The timeline of the development is presented in \cite[Section~10]{albouy2022_253}.
-The BAV duality requires a conformal transformation from Euclidean space onto itself, with the potential energy of the problem of interest playing the role of the metric tensor.
-We give a general description of the BAV duality in Sec.~\ref{sec:BAV}.
-In Secs.~\ref{sec:self-duality_721} and \ref{sec:orbits_721}, we reiterate the known argument for the appearance of circular orbits in the case of the potential \eqref{potential_721}.

-We show further, in Sec.~\ref{sec:720dual}, that the explanation for the appearance of zero-energy off-center circular orbits in the general case \eqref{potential_720} requires a generalization of the BAV scheme \cite{bohlin1911_113,arnold_HBNH_1990,arnold1990_1148} to conformal transformations from curved to Euclidean space, namely, a stereographic projection \cite{rosenfeld_stereographic_projection1977} from a sphere to its equatorial plane.
-The latter, in particular, maps circles on the sphere to circles in the equatorial plane.
-At zero energy, the dual problem becomes a free one; orbits there become great circles, leading to the off-center circular orbits in the system of interest.
+Note that the conventional BAV duality requires a conformal transformation from a Euclidean space onto itself, with the potential energy of the problem of interest playing the role of a metric tensor.
+However, the explanation for the appearance of zero-energy off-center circular orbits in our case requires a generalization of the BAV scheme to a conformal map from a curved to an~Euclidean space, first introduced by Goursat in 1887 \cite{goursat1887_446}.
+The map turns out to be a stereographic projection \cite{rosenfeld_stereographic_projection1977} from a sphere to its equatorial plane.
+Similarly to the inverse quartic case, zero-energy orbits of our potential map to a free motion orbits of the dual problem: those are represented by the grand circles on a sphere.
+Finally, according to a known property of the stereographic projection, these circles map back to the circular orbits of the potential we found.